A recent comment on a LinkedIn post of ours inspired us to cover Backdrop CMS…

 Backdrop is intended by non-profits, SMEs and educational institutions.
 It’s for those who want the functionality of Drupal 7 and who don't want to upgrade to Drupal 8.

 At the time of developing Drupal 8 there was momentum towards supporting high-end, enterprise-level organisations with vast and complex requirements.
 Backdrop was created to give a voice to the smaller organisations that needed a decent website.
+We recently covered if Backdrop CMS is a good alternative to LocalGov Drupal.

 Why is Drupal 7 so different from Drupal 8?
 It’s probably because of how decisions were made about the project.
 Many Drupal developers were getting frustrated that Drupal was being left behind in the PHP world and so opted to start introducing Symfony components to start leveraging component-based architecture.